TOLL FREE: 1-866-611-2665

 Your doctor may order blood tests and imaging exams, such as X-rays to look for bone degeneration, bone spurs, and loss of cartilage or magnetic resonance imaging (MRI) to show possible damage to discs or narrowing of areas where spinal nerves exit.
 Bone scans are also ordered to determine which facet levels have active inflammation and may be contributing to facetogenic pain.

-At Mayfair Diagnostics, our experienced and sub-specialized radiologists, and clinical speciality colleagues, provide comprehensive musculoskeletal (MSK) and spine care.
+At Mayfair Diagnostics, our experienced and sub-specialized radiologists, and clinical specialty colleagues, provide comprehensive musculoskeletal (MSK) and spine care.
 We offer a multidisciplinary service that ensures whether you have an MSK or spinal concern, we coordinate a clinical assessment by our specialty colleagues and appropriate imaging to direct the most appropriate pain management treatment plan.

 A clinic assessment is often ordered to initiate a comprehensive investigation into the cause for your symptoms.
-Your health care practitioner would need to request an assessment when they complete the Mayfair pain therapy requisition.
+Your health care practitioner would need to request an assessment when they complete the Mayfair pain management requisition.

 Osteoarthritis is a chronic (long-term) disease and, although there is no cure, treatment can help reduce your symptoms and make it possible for you to lead a full and active life.
 In most cases, you can manage mild to moderate arthritis symptoms for many years with a treatment plan that may include: